Sorry, you need to enable JavaScript to visit this website.

 Progression

-Response officers can progress within the role and gain lots of skills throughout their career, or they may choose to specialise in other areas of uniformed policing.
+Response officers can progress within the role and gain skills throughout their career, or they may choose to specialise in other areas of uniformed policing.

 If you are looking at progressing through the ranks, you should read the national police promotion framework (NPPF) information.
 It may not be possible to progress through the ranks within a particular job family, as forces may assign newly promoted individuals or those in acting posts, in line with organisational need.